datquocnguyen/jPTDP/README.md

 will produce model files `trialmodel` and `trialmodel.params` in folder `SOURCE_DIR/sample`.

-### Use a pre-trained model
+### Utilize a pre-trained model

-Pre-trained joint models for *universal* POS tagging and dependency parsing for 40+ languages can be found here: [https://drive.google.com/drive/folders/0B5eBgc8jrKtpdWpaeV9XM2ttenc](https://drive.google.com/drive/folders/0B5eBgc8jrKtpdWpaeV9XM2ttenc).
-These models are trained with default hyper-parameters, using the dependency treebanks from [the Universal Dependencies project](http://universaldependencies.org/) v2.0.
+Pre-trained joint models for *universal* POS tagging and dependency parsing for 40+ languages can be found at   [__HERE__](https://drive.google.com/drive/folders/0B5eBgc8jrKtpdWpaeV9XM2ttenc).
+These models are trained with the default hyper-parameters, using the dependency treebanks from [the Universal Dependencies project](http://universaldependencies.org/) [v2.0](http://hdl.handle.net/11234/1-1983).

 Assume that you are going to utilize a pre-trained model for annotating a corpus whose _each line represents a tokenized/word-segmented sentence_.
 You  should use `converter.py` in folder `SOURCE_DIR/utils`  to obtain a 10-column data format of this corpus: